Stratford General Strike of 1933

 The Stratford General Strike of 1933 was a strike by 650 furniture workers and 100 chicken-pluckers in Stratford, Ontario, Canada.
 The strikes were led by workers from recently unionized factories in the Stratford area with the purpose of securing higher wages.
-It also represented the final time the Canadian military was called to assist in quelling a strike.
+Although the Canadian military was called to assist in quelling a strike, it ended peacefully, with workers getting higher wages and reduced working hours.

 Background and history

 After the Great Depression workers' wages were below subsistence level, and they went on strike demanding that their wages be reviewed.
 The recently formed Workers' Unity League (WUL) organized unionization and the strike at various companies, as it had just done in Toronto.
 The individual actions began on September 15, 1933, with strikes in the six of the seven local furniture-making factories that the League had successfully unionized, and spread in subsequent days to the (mainly) women and men at Swift's Meat Packing Plant, a poultry company, who had unionized as the Food Workers' Industrial Union.

 Initially the conflict was verbal.
 Employers denounced the WUL as a communist conspiracy, offered inducements for "loyal" workers who did not strike, and threatened to close the factory.
 This became a physical conflict when striking furniture workers tried to prevent employers from taking unfinished items, radio cabinets, out of the factory to have them worked on elsewhere.
 This worsened to mass looting and an all-day siege of local and provincial police at the Swift's strike.
 When the chicken-pluckers had walked out, 400 ducks and 11,000 live chickens were left in the factory, which the local Humane Society temporarily seized in order to feed them.
 The strikers and their supporters smashed railcars and trucks that were transporting butter, and released the chickens; whereupon onlookers rushed in to take and eat them.
 Eggs and butter were highly priced items at the time, as a result of World War One, at 20 cents per dozen for the former and 35 cents per pound for the latter.

 In response to the incident at Swift's, the mayor of Stratford requested the support of the Canadian military, and soldiers arrived by train along with machine gun carriers.
 At its height there were more than 2,000 workers out on strike, including sympathy strikes, and the strikers' response to the calling in of the military was to organize a large rally and parade.
 The machine gun carriers, from Carden Loyd, were never employed in the end.
 The strike ended peacefully in November of the same year, with one of its local leaders, Oliver Kerr, actually elected as mayor of Stratford the next year.
 It was to be the last time that the Canadian military was called out to help with a strike.

 The strikers, the chicken pluckers having been paid 2 cents per bird before the strike, were given a 10% pay raise and their work weeks were (variously in the different factories) limited to between 44 and 50 hours.